HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Computational Geometry：An Introduction
 - Geometric Algebra for Computer Science - An Object-Oriented Approach to Geometry
 - Isosurfaces - Geometry, Topology, and Algorithms
+- Guide to Computational Geometry Processing Foundations, Algorithms, and Methods